COVID-Wallet/API/README.md

 Compile using `swift build -c release`.
 The Swift toolchain must be installed.
 At least `Swift 5.2` is required.

+## Pre-Requisites

+This project requires `zip` and `zsh` to be present on your system.

+The dependency on `zsh` was a bad decision and will be eventually dropped.

 ## Running

 - Move the release build somewhere, along with the `Resources` folder.